MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/develop/evaluate-sdk.md

 ### Code-based evaluators

 Sometimes a large language model isn't needed for certain evaluation metrics.
 This is when code-based evaluators can give you the flexibility to define metrics based on functions or callable class.
-Given a simple Python class in an example `answer_length.py` that calculates the length of an answer:
+Given a simple Python class in an example `answer_len/answer_length.py"` that calculates the length of an answer under a directory `answer_len/`:

 ```python
 class AnswerLengthEvaluator: